MatthewGsell/FoxMemoryCardGame/README.md

+Fox Memory Card game built with React using Vite build tool and RandomFox Api.
+Select different cards each time to get a higher score if you select the same card twice you lose.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.